RCMurphyUCD/DataStudiesSTS198/README.md

-# DataStudiesSTS198
+DataStudiesSTS198

 Data studies class
-has the first homework R code and questions
+has the first homework R code and questions (basic R)